-4) Focus on virtue.
+3. Focus on virtue.
 The reason for large in-class tests is because you don't trust the student to do it at home.
 Yet, we claim as classical educators to be about 'cultivating virtue.'
 By the time students are in the secondary, they need to have their virtue mettle tested.
 See our paper on school discipline.
 Part of what we should be doing is 1) creating assignments that really can't be cheated on at home because 'looking up' the information won't help them.
-2) expecting students to follow our ethical instructions (no collaborating with friends, what sources can you use, etc.) If they cheat and don't get caught, is that worse than not giving them the chance to cheat?
+2) expecting students to follow our ethical instructions (no collaborating with friends, what sources can you use, etc.) If they cheat, is that worse than not giving them the chance to cheat?
 How will true virtue ever be tested in these students if we do not expect it of them in school?

-5) 'Optics' matter- what is visible sends a message.
-Create academic gravity by doing visible things that are about classical learning- synthesizing, integrating, unifying, applying the truth of Christ.
-Try 'Rhetoric week" where the whole upper school attends the thesis defense of various classes.
-We ran 10th, 11th, and 12th grade defenses simultaneously and posted schedules so that students not giving a speech presently could choose which ones to attend.
+4. 'Optics' matter- what is visible sends a message.
+Create academic gravity by doing visible things that are about classical Christian learning- synthesizing, integrating, unifying, applying the truth of Christ.
+Try 'Rhetoric week'' where the whole upper school attends the thesis defense of various classes.
+We ran 10th, 11th, and 12th grade defenses simultaneously and posted schedules so that students could choose which ones to attend.
 Add some free food and it's a party of true learning!

-6) Of Science and math: These are difficult because they are often taught as knowledge and process.
+5. Of Science and math: These are difficult because they are often taught as knowledge and process.
 And, science and math teachers are often the most informationally driven.
 This is because our world has turned science and math into our gods and we must therefore teach them just as they are taught in the public school down the street, with a few adjustments to make them Christian and a little bit classical.

 But, there's much that can be done.
 For example, a final assignment in a chemistry class could be to answer a bunch of multiple choice and short answer about detergents and their molecular structure.
 Or, you could ask a student to write a description, including chemical equations, of how they would remove 5 different stains from items around the house.
 These types of questions often become the "bonus" questions at the end of an informational test.
 Turn this around.
 Focus on integration, knowledge, and philosophy.
-But, "The kids do poorly on these types of questions.
-That's why they're extra-credit!"
-If this is true, you need to strive to be a better teacher.
-True learning applies what we know.

 It's OK to have an end-of term test of normal length.
-Mathematicians, of all people, should know that sampling the concepts from the term can create a group of about 5 significant problems that will represent all of the skills necessary without testing every single one.
+Mathematicians, of all people, should know that sampling the concepts from the term can create a group of about 5 problems that will represent some of the skills necessary without testing every single one.
 Sure, a concept or two may slip through and not be on the test.
 But look at the big picture.
 The assessment, in general, will come out fine.
 The students with mastery will do as well on a short test as on a long one.
 Periodic testing should have shown weak spots in individual concepts for the teacher's benefit.

-7) Create assessments that your best students are excited to complete.
-Teachers know that there are two types of good students- those after the grade and those who love the pursuit of knowledge.
+6. Create assessments that your best students are excited to complete.
+Teachers know that there are two types of motivated students- those after the grade and those who love the pursuit of knowledge.
 Either of these students should find the assessment as much a part of learning something new as the classroom lecture or discussion was.
-For several years, my mock trial students were offered options to shorten or reduce senior thesis because of a Nationals competition.
-Few of them, if any, ever took us up on the offer.
-They WANTED to defend their thesis.
-It represented investment.
-They gave up sleep instead.